jagodki/Offline-MapMatching/README.md

 ### Store the path in a new layer
 The founded Viterbi path represents the vertices of the resulting line.
-A routing between following points of the Viterbi path returns linestrings, which will be written to a new memory layer.
-If you start the plugin with its GUI, i.e. not from the toolbox, the plugin provides a style file, so that the new layer will be displayed as a red line.
+A routing between following points of the Viterbi path returns linestrings, which will be written to the output.

+### Parameters of plugin-versions less 3.0.0
+Starting with version 3.0.0, the former parameters standard deviation and transistion weight will be calculated using the formulas of Newson & Krumm (2009).
+This increases the usability of the plugin.
+The maximum search distance and the quality of the network and trajectory (e.g. density of the trajectory) will now influence the result of the map matching.

 ## Attribute Table of the resulting layer
 #### id